LukeNelsn/LukeNelsn.github.io/_posts/2022-07-04-wines-of-the-world.md

 ## Conclusion

-In total, great wines originate from around the world, and your tates will ultimately guide your purchasing decisions.
-However, based on the reviews and data compiled here, it appears you won't go wrong purchasing wine from Europe, and more specifically, Austria :austria:!
+In total, great wines originate from around the world, and your tastes will ultimately guide your purchasing decisions.
+However, based on the reviews and data compiled here, it appears you won't go wrong purchasing wine from Europe, and more specifically, Austria!

-Thank you for taking the time to check out this wine review analysis, all built in python, and best organized in a jupyter, all processed on your machine!
+Thank you for taking the time to check out this wine review analysis, all built in python, and best organized in a Jupyter notebook.

 If you're interested in more, checkout my other projects on this site or visit my GitHub account ([here][github-account] ↗)